scottmcallister/mean-hangman/README.md

 # hangman

-A MEAN stack web app for playing hangman
+A MEAN stack web app for playing hangman (in development)